-Entry level criminal justice jobs are not hard to find.
+Entry-level criminal justice jobs are not hard to find.
 They can range from police officers, crime scene investigators, forensic science technicians, and probation officers.
-A associate’s in criminal justice from a community college will provide the basic entry level positions and help an applicant with a strong foundation of criminology, ethics and social justice, and law and public policy.
+An associate’s in criminal justice from a community college will provide the basic entry-level positions and help an applicant with a strong foundation of criminology, ethics and social justice, and law and public policy.
 Other courses of interest in a criminal justice degree are cyber security and paralegal instruction.
 In some cases, a class in counterterrorism and homeland security may be required.

-Entry level criminal justice jobs depend on the actual applicant’s work history and what degree they received while in school.
-Workers can find ample demand for 2 year criminal justice degree jobs.
+Entry-level criminal justice jobs depend on the actual applicant’s work history and what degree they received while in school.
+Workers can find ample demand for 2-year criminal justice degree jobs.
 Some criminal justice associate degree jobs include corrections or probation officers.
-The criminal justice salary with associates degree stands among the highest rates for students with less experience, because of the inherent challenges of the job.
+The criminal justice salary with an associate’s degree stands among the highest rates for students with less experience, because of the inherent challenges of the job.

 How Much Does a Criminal Justice Degree Make?

-There are also some criminal justice salary per hour jobs in certain areas as well.
-Security officers and paralegal assistants are among those that are more than likely be paid hourly.
-Education makes a big difference in hireability and in potential for advancement, so the return on investment for a degree is clear.
+There is also some criminal justice salary per hour jobs in certain areas as well.
+Security officers and paralegal assistants are among those that are more than likely to be paid hourly.
+Education makes a big difference in hire-ability and in the potential for advancement, so the return on investment for a degree is clear.